bogdanvuk/phd/source/efti.rst

     :width: 90%
     :align: center

-    DT before addition of the node in place of the leaf #2
+    DT before the removal of the leaf #4, together with its parent node #2

 .. _fig-node-removal-after: